AF-1/lms-potpourri/README.md

 ### Manual Install

-Please read notes on how to [install a plugin manually](https://github.com/AF-1/sobras/wiki/Manual-installation-of-LMS-plugins).
+Please read the instructions on how to [install a plugin manually](https://github.com/AF-1/sobras/wiki/Manual-installation-of-LMS-plugins).
 <br><br><br>

 ## Reporting a bug